iluuu1994/nullsafe-operator-rfc/rfc.md

 It is fairly common to only want to call a method or fetch a property on the result of an expression if it is not `null`.

-Currently in PHP, checking for `null` needs to be done "long hand" like this:
+Currently in PHP, checking for `null` leads to deeper nesting and repetition:

 ```php